rvnexe/RAVE-Valorant-Overlay/README.md

-# RAVE - A VALORANT Overlay
+# RAVE - Overlay for VALORANT Tournaments

-A manually-controlled Observer HUD to be used for Valorant Esports streaming and observation.
+A manually-controlled HUD to be used for Valorant Esports streaming and observation; Perfectly aligned with VALORANT's native UI.

-Currently, due to VALORANT Client's limitations, there's no automatic game feeds; Everything on this Tool is manually controlled through 2 HTML pages for **Administration** and a **Match setup**.
-The Overlay page can be used in OBS Browser Source or anywhere else.
+Currently, due to VALORANT Client's limitations, there's no automatic game feeds; This Tool is manually controlled through an HTML page.
+Overlay can be used in **OBS Browser Source** or anywhere else.

 ## Features
-* Team Information (Name, Logo, Map score) with Side-Switching feature.
+* **Teams scoreboard**
-* Timeout indicator (Team, Side and their remaining timeouts) + Animated background
+* **Timeout indicator:** Aligned with ingame timer + Timeouts count & Animated background
-* Technical Pause Indicator
+* **TECH PAUSE Indicator**
-* Match Point header (Team Name and their side)
+* **Match Point header**

 ## Screenshots
 <img width="1134" alt="Image" src="https://github.com/rvneXe/RAVE-Valorant-Overlay/blob/main/screenshots/heading.png?raw=true"/>